ebukaoguchi/Proverif-Automatic-Security-Verification/README.md

 After installation
 Open the Cygwin64 Terminal,
 cd proverif2.04
 ./proverif IOT_auth_2.pv to run your proverif script.
 Make sure the script is in a directory where Proverif can see it.
+The correspondence assertions and results will be displayed on the terminal.

 This project outlines 3 parts protocol design namely,
 1. Mutual authentication between the IoT and the server.